CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/module-4-integrating-defender-for-devops-with-ghas.md

       ![](images/m4-img11.png)

+This exercise imcludes connecting your GitHub account with your Organization.

 ### Exercise 2: Configure the Microsoft Security DevOps GitHub action

+In this exercise, you will learn about configuring the Microsoft Security DevOps GitHub action to automate security checks within your GitHub workflows.

 1. Navigate back to **GitHub**, from **Microsoft-Defender-for-Cloud** repository, click on **Actions (1)** and **I understand my workflows, go ahead and enable them (2)**.